benlubas/.dotfiles/README.md

 All the things

-Probably gonna rewrite this with nix in mind at some point
+At some point I might rewrite this in nix...
+I'm not sure.

+## Todo:
+- better notifications
+- rofi power menu
+- keys to launch finder
+- alt arrow binds for the terminal.
+- sync nvim dots for work and here.. there are a lot of changes.

-## Setup
+## New Machine Setup
 1. Add a new SSH key for Github
   - `ssh-keygen -t ed25519 -C "benmlubas@gmail.com"`
     - Use the default file